Aydin-ab/ray-aydin/doc/source/ray-core/scheduling/memory-management.rst

 The ``ray memory`` command can be used to help track down what ``ObjectRef`` references are in scope and may be causing an ``ObjectStoreFullError``.

-Running ``ray memory`` from the command line while a Ray application is running will give you a dump of all of the ``ObjectRef`` references that are currently held by the driver, actors, and tasks in the cluster.
+Running ``ray memory`` from the command line while a Ray application is running gives you a dump of all of the ``ObjectRef`` references that are currently held by the driver, actors, and tasks in the cluster.

 .. code-block:: text